vineetk1/fairseq/README.md

 ```
 python3 dialog_generate.py --task dialog_task data-bin/dialog/task6 --path checkpoints/dialog/task6/checkpoint_best.pt --batch-size 128 --beam 3
 ```
-Increasing beam-width to a number higher than 3 is preferable for better performance.
+Increasing beam-width to a number higher than 3 is preferable for better results.
 The above command generates two files, namely, *failed_dialogs_stat.txt* and *passed_dialogs_stat.txt*.
 The *failed_dialogs_stat.txt* file has information about all the dialogs that failed, and *passed_dialogs_stat.txt* has information about all the dialogs that passed.